Lyrids 2026: April’s Best Meteor Shower

 Finally, the annual meteor hiatus is over!
-The end of the January-April "dry" season is marked by the Lyrids, April's best meteor shower.
-Use the Sky Tonight app to find the best time for viewing these shooting stars, or read on for more details.
+The end of the January-April "dry" season is marked by the Lyrids, April’s best-known meteor shower.
+In 2026, they’ll peak on April 22 under moderately favorable conditions.
+Use the Sky Tonight app to find out when the Lyrids’ radiant is highest in your sky — that’s when you’ll see the most meteors!

 Contents